• Skip to primary navigation

 Secondly, while AK's recipe calls for maple syrup and unsweetened apple sauce, I swapped these for a homemade apple butter that I had recently made.
 The apple butter was sweetened with brown sugar, so I didn't want to add any more added sugars to the mix.

-close up showing bite taken out of whole wheat blueberry squash muffin to show texture
+close up showing bite taken out of whole wheat blueberry squash muffin to show texture.

 Finally, I swapped yellow summer squash for the zucchini in her recipe.
 For all intents and purposes, these squash varieties are the same with the exception of color.